 On Jan.
 29, 2003, NCMEC launched Team Adam, a quick response team of consultants deployed in critical cases.
 Consultants provide rapid on-site technical assistance to law enforcement agencies investigating cases of missing, abducted and sexually exploited children.

 Team Adam consultants are retired law enforcement officers specially selected for their training, knowledge, and prior investigative case experience including missing or abducted children, command post operations, search and rescue operations, and multijurisdictional case management.

 AMBER Alert Program

 The AMBER Alert Program is a voluntary partnership with the U.S. Department of Justice, law enforcement agencies, broadcasters, and the wireless industry to activate an urgent bulletin in the most serious child abduction cases.
 The goal of AMBER Alert is to instantly create public awareness to assist in the search of a missing child.
 Law enforcement uses the eyes and ears of the public to help quickly locate an abducted child by broadcasting AMBER Alerts on radio, television, road signs and all available technology outlets in the most serious child abduction cases.
-Through April 2013 AMBER Alerts have helped rescue and safely return more than 656 children.
+As of Jan.
+3, 2014 AMBER Alerts have helped rescue and safely return more than 679 children.